Sir Harry Mainwaring, 5th Baronet: Personal life

 Sir Harry died on 30 December 1934 at Pen-y-Parc, Beaumaris, Anglesey in Wales, the residence of his father-in-law.
 The baronetcy became extinct on the death of Sir Harry in 1934.

 Descendants

-Through his elder daughter Diana, he was posthumously a grandfather of Carola Zara Lennox Harvey (who married John Gerald Robertson Williams, only son of Gerald Williams) Joanna Lennox Harvey (who married Frederick Minshull Stockdale, son of Sir Edmund Stockdale, 1st Baronet), and Fiona Diana Lennox Harvey (who married who married John Jacob Astor VIII, eldest son of Gavin Astor, 2nd Baron Astor of Hever).
+Through his elder daughter Diana, he was posthumously a grandfather of Carola Zara Lennox Harvey (who married John Gerald Robertson Williams, only son of Gerald Williams) Joanna Lennox Harvey (who married Frederick Minshull Stockdale, son of Sir Edmund Stockdale, 1st Baronet), and Fiona Diana Lennox Harvey (who married John Jacob Astor VIII, eldest son of Gavin Astor, 2nd Baron Astor of Hever).

 Through his younger daughter Zara, he was posthumously a grandfather of Richard Strutt, 5th Baron Belper.